A special Debarre-Voisin fourfold: Automorphism group and Picard group

 In other words, the polarization $H$ is the sum of the class of $11$ divisors obtained using the cyclic action of $P$.

-Write $H^\perp$ for the orthogonal complement of $H$ in $\Pic(X_6^\bsigma)$, which is of rank $20$.
+Write $H^\perp$ for the orthogonal complement of $H$ in $\Pic(X_6^\bsigma)$, which is of rank $20$ and negative definite.
 Its Gram matrix can be explicitly computed.
-Using the functionalities for integral lattices in {\tt Sage}, we can verify the following. \begin{lemma} The lattice $H^\perp$ is of discriminant $121$ and $\tilde\O(H^\perp)$---the subgroup of isometries of $H^\perp$ acting trivially on the discriminant group $D(H^\perp)$---is isomorphic to $\bG$. \end{lemma} \begin{proof} By {\tt Sage} computation, see \autoref{sage:OD}. \end{proof}
+Using the functionalities for integral lattices in {\tt Sage}, we can verify the following. \begin{lemma} The lattice $H^\perp$ is of discriminant $121$ and $\tilde\O(H^\perp)$---the subgroup of isometries of $H^\perp$ acting trivially on the discriminant group $D(H^\perp)$---is isomorphic to $\GG$. \end{lemma} \begin{proof} By {\tt Sage} computation, see Section~\ref{sage:OD}. \end{proof}

-We now show that the group $\Aut^s_H(X_6^\bsigma)$ of symplectic automorphisms fixing the polarization $H$ is exactly $\bG$. \begin{proposition} We have $\Aut^s_H(X_6^\bsigma)\simeq\bG$. \end{proposition} \begin{proof} The second cohomology group $\Lambda\coloneqq H^2(X_6^\bsigma,\bZ)$ is a lattice with discriminant~$2$.
+We now show that the group $\Aut^s_H(X_6^\bsigma)$ of symplectic automorphisms fixing the polarization $H$ is exactly $\GG$. \begin{proposition} We have $\Aut^s_H(X_6^\bsigma)\simeq\GG$. \end{proposition} \begin{proof} The second cohomology group $\Lambda\coloneqq H^2(X_6^\bsigma,\bZ)$ is a lattice with discriminant~$2$.
 The Picard group is a primitive sublattice of $\Lambda$ of discriminant $22$, which contains the sublattice $H^\perp$ of discriminant $121$.
 The orthogonal complement $T$ of $H^\perp$ in $\Lambda$ must then have discriminant~242.
-It is the saturation lattice of the direct sum $\Tr(X_6^\bsigma)\oplus\inner{H}$.
+It is the saturation lattice of the direct sum $H^2_{\trans}(X_6^\bsigma)\oplus\inner{H}$.
 In particular, we have $\big|\Lambda/(T\oplus H^\perp)\big|=121=|D(H^\perp)|$.

-The transcendental lattice $\Tr(X_6^\bsigma)$ is of rank 2 and is contained in $H^{2,0}(X_6^\bsigma)\oplus H^{0,2}(X_6^\bsigma)$.
-Therefore, each symplectic automorphism of $X_6^\bsigma$ fixes $\Tr(X_6^\bsigma)$, and an element of $\Aut^s_H(X_6^\bsigma)$ fixes the sublattice $T$.
+The transcendental lattice $H^2_{\trans}(X_6^\bsigma)$ is of rank 2 and is contained in $H^{2,0}(X_6^\bsigma)\oplus H^{0,2}(X_6^\bsigma)$.
+Therefore, each symplectic automorphism of $X_6^\bsigma$ fixes $H^2_{\trans}(X_6^\bsigma)$, and an element of $\Aut^s_H(X_6^\bsigma)$ fixes the sublattice $T$.
 Denote by $\O(\Lambda,T)$ the subgroup of isometries of $\Lambda$ fixing the sublattice~$T$, that is,

 We get homomorphisms